Theneonblvck/spotlights/README.md

 The application will attempt to launch the Qt GUI if `PySide6` or `PyQt5` is installed.
 Otherwise, it will fall back to the Tkinter GUI.

 ## Project Structure

+spotlight_app/
+├── main.py # Main entry point; chooses GUI backend
+├── .gitignore # Standard Git ignore file
+├── requirements.txt # Python dependencies
+├── README.md # This documentation
+├── spotlight_gui/
+│ ├── init.py # Makes 'spotlight_gui' a Python package
+│ ├── main.py # Allows python -m spotlight_gui launch
+│ ├── core/
+│ │ ├── init.py
+│ │ ├── commands.py # Wrappers for mdfind, mdutil, mdls, log
+│ │ └── api_objc.py # Optional PyObjC helpers (e.g., for icons)
+│ ├── ui/
+│ │ ├── init.py
+│ │ ├── tk_app.py # Tkinter GUI implementation
+│ │ ├── qt_app.py # Qt GUI implementation
+│ │ └── tk_assets/ # Tkinter theme files (e.g., sun-valley.tcl)
+│ │ └── sun-valley.tcl # Manually downloaded Tkinter theme
+│ └── utils/
+│ ├── init.py
+│ ├── async_subprocess.py # Non-blocking subprocess wrapper with streaming
+│ └── checks.py # System checks (OS, PyObjC, Qt) and safety rules
+└── .github/ # GitHub specific configuration
+└── workflows/
+└── ci.yml # GitHub Actions CI workflow

+## Safety Guard: "B1 8TBPii" Volume

+A critical safety rule is implemented to prevent any indexing or modification operations on a specific, sensitive macOS volume named `"B1 8TBPii"`.
+This is a hypothetical name representing volumes that might contain Time Machine backups or other critical system data that should not be tampered with by an external application.
+Any attempt to interact with this volume via `mdutil` or `mdfind` (if paths are specified) will be aborted with a user-friendly error message.

+This rule is enforced by the `spotlight_gui.utils.checks.enforce_volume_protection_rule` function, which is called by all relevant `spotlight_gui.core.commands` functions.

+## Future Enhancements (Bundling & CI)

+*   **Application Bundling:**
+    *   **py2app (macOS):** Convert the Python application into a standalone macOS `.app` bundle.
+        `pip install py2app`
+        Example `setup.py` for `py2app` would be required.
+    *   **Briefcase:** A cross-platform tool to package Python projects into native installers for macOS, Windows, Linux, Android, iOS, and Web.
+        `pip install briefcase`
+        This would provide a more unified bundling approach.
+*   **Continuous Integration (CI):**
+    *   **GitHub Actions:** Set up a workflow to automatically run linting (`flake8`) and unit tests on pushes and pull requests.
+    *   **macOS Runner:** The CI should include a macOS runner for comprehensive testing of Spotlight-specific functionalities.
+    *   **Cross-platform Testing:** Ensure tests that depend on macOS-specific commands are guarded (e.g., with `if sys.platform == 'darwin':`) so the test suite can also run on Ubuntu CI for general Python code quality checks.

+## Contributing

+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+## License

+This project is open-source and available under the [MIT License](LICENSE).